top of page

 Our mission

 Our mission is to satisfactorily resolve your tax problem without litigation.
-To accomplish this goal, we implement proactive, result-driven tax advocacy, with a strong emphasis on installment agreements and penalty abatements.
-With strategic intervention, and a multidisciplined approach to problem solving, most civil and criminal tax problems can be favorably resolved.
+To accomplish this objective, we implement proactive, result-driven tax advocacy, with a strong emphasis on installment agreements and penalty abatements.
+With strategic intervention, and our multidisciplined approach to problem solving, most civil and criminal tax problems can be favorably resolved.
 To discuss your situation in complete confidence, call David Selig at (212) 974-3435 or click to email

 We take a non-confrontational approach to problem solving

-Why business owners and entrepreneurs choose Selig & Associates
+Successful people choose Selig & Associates

 We're on your side.
-Before we agree to a monthly payment amount, we investigate potential problems, such as preserving lines of credit, debt-to-income ratios, compliance with loan covenants, insurance audits, and other important business issues.
+For example, before we agree to a monthly payment amount, we investigate potential problems, such as preserving lines of credit, debt-to-income ratios, compliance with loan covenants, insurance audits, and other important business issues.
 By presenting this information in a way that is acceptable to the IRS and State, we consistently negotiate affordable installment agreements and penalty abatements.
 To satisfy your immediate needs, without sacrificing your long-term goals, call (212) 974-3435 or click to email

 Criminal Tax Representation in New York and New Jersey